ToobaRani01/Healthcare/README.md

 - **Fallback:** If local models fail or the image type is unknown, the system relies on Gemini's native vision capabilities.

 #### **Stage 3: Synthesis (API Call)**
-The system sends three critical pieces of information to Gemini:
+The system sends multiple data streams to Gemini.
+The `prompt_builder.py` composes the final message depending on what's available:

-1.  **Original Image:** For Gemini's vision analysis.
+1.  **Original Image:** For Gemini's vision analysis (if uploaded).
 2.  **Model Insights:** The classification result from our local specialized models (used as "expert hints").
-3.  **User Symptoms:** Any text description provided by the patient.
+3.  **User Symptoms / Transcript:** If a voice message was recorded the server attempts transcription (order: `whisper` -> `SpeechRecognition`).
+  - If transcription succeeds: include the transcript text in the prompt and save it for records.
+  - If transcription fails: include the raw audio file for Gemini's multimodal audio analysis and ask Gemini to summarize/convert to text.

+4.  **Client Silent Transcript:** If the browser produced a silent transcript, it's sent as an assistive hint but the server-side transcript (if any) is authoritative.

 #### **Stage 4: Final Output**
 Gemini generates a structured response containing: